Corni33/CarND_P4_AdvancedLaneLines/README.md

 ## Lane Line Detection

 I now used the  warped camera image to detect pixels which are likely part of a lane line.
+For this I performed several thresholding operations on color and edge images.

+### Sobel Edge Detection

+After converting the image to grayscale, edge detection is performed separately for x- and y-direction by convolving the image with a respective sobel kernel that simultaneously also smooths the image.
+Afterwards a sobel binary image is created that only has ones at the locations where there is a large gradient in x-direction and a small gradient in y-direction (cell 12)

+#TODO example images